wanderingwanderlust/wanderingwanderlust.github.io/README.md

-- This is a personal portfolio for the June MIT Professional Development Cohort
+- This is a personal portfolio for the September MIT Professional Development Cohort